Global Concerns - 14 - International Justice - But Not For All

 for other crimes committed in their own countries.
 In response, those leaders and their various allies whipped up opposition to the ICC.
 They exploited the fact that until 2016 all the ICC investigations were in Africa.
 They ignored the fact that the majority of the suspects were sent to the ICC by African governments.

 15. A move, in late 2016, among some African countries within the African Union is designed to stop the ICC from prosecuting sitting Heads of State.
-Also, the leaders in South Africa, Burundi, and Gambia are threatening (or have started formally) to withdraw their countries from the ICC.
+Also, the leaders in South Africa, Burundi, and Gambia threatened (or started formally) to withdraw their countries from the ICC.
 The criminal and human rights records of these three leaders Jacob Zuma, Pierre Nkurunziza and Yahya Jammeh are all under scrutiny worldwide.
-Giving such impunity to powerful self-serving figures is exactly what the world does not need.
+Since then South Africa has withdrawn its threat to leave.
+Jammeh has lost power.
+Burundi actually left in October 2017 in the midst of widespread instability and killings in the country.
+Giving impunity to powerful self-serving leaders or other figures (or allowing them to try and take impunity for themselves by leaving the ICC) is exactly what the world does not need.
 This is neatly illustrated in this short video by Human Rights Watch :